CineMPC: Controlling Camera Intrinsics and Extrinsics for Autonomous Cinematography: Control Problem

 More in detail, at a given time $k_0$, CineMPC solves the following problem over a time horizon $N$,

-The sets $\mathcal{X}_d$ and $\mathcal{X}_c$ represent the constraints over the extrinsic and intrinsic parameters respectively, e.g., avoid collisions or maintain the focal length inside the acceptable values of the camera.
+The sets $\mathcal{X}_d$ and $\mathcal{X}_c$ represent the constraints over the extrinsic and intrinsic parameters respectively, e.g., avoiding collisions with the targets or maintaining the focal length inside the physically acceptable values of the camera.
 Similarly, $\mathcal{U}_d$ and $\mathcal{U}_c$ are used to impose constraints over the control inputs, e.g., feasible drone accelerations or maximum intrinsic velocities to prevent abrupt image changes.

-$J_{DoF}$, $J_{im}$ and $J_{p}$ are the cost terms associated to the depth of field, the artistic composition and the canonical shots respectively.
-The next subsections describe them in more detail.
+The cost function is composed by $J_{DoF}$, $J_{im}$, and $J_{p}$.
+These cost terms, which are associated to the depth of field, the artistic composition and the relative position between camera and targets, respectively, are described next in more detail.